-It’s our honour to feature you Coco!
-Can you tell us what are you working on at the moment?
+Hello Coco Berlin, it’s great having you!
+For starters, can you tell us what are you working on at the moment?

-It’s an honour for me too, thanks for inviting me!
+Hello guys and thanks for inviting me!
 In the moment I’m preparing the birthday celebration of our beloved party called „Betriebsfeier“ at Hoppetosse in Berlin.
 This will be the 14th birthday already – we started in 2003.
 Hopefully there will be at least 14 more in the future … Let’s hope/dance!

 How did you fall in love with techno music and when exactly did it happen?

 I’m from the eastern part of germany my youth started when the wall came down.
 East Germany started to become big for techno and the best thing about it was that it was real underground.
 A certain amount of people came together in abdoned factories, old train stations or somewhere in the nature to dance, dream or whatever to get away from the normal live shit (including trouble with changing political systems etc.).
 Instead of joining the world of difficulties I better got lost in the world of techno.
 This gave me freedom for live and made me believe in it.
 This started around the early 90’s …

 What was different back then compared to the scene now?